 Most Covid testing now is by rapid antigen testing (RATs).
 Anyone in New Zealand can get free RATs.

-If you are symptomatic or a household contact, order rapid antigen tests (RATs) through the RAT requester website or by ringing 0800 222 478 (option 3) from 8am to 8pm.
+You can order rapid antigen tests (RATs) online via the RAT requester website or by ringing 0800 222 478 (option 3) from 8am to 8pm.

 You will get an order number and can collect tests for you and your household at dozens of sites across the region.
 Collection sites are available on HealthPoint.

-Testing – RAT tests and PCR swabs - are also available at community testing sites and general practices.
-PCR testing is available for Healthcare workers and patients before surgery.
+Testing – RAT tests and PCR swabs - are also available at community testing sites and some general practices.
+PCR testing is available for Healthcare workers.

-For individuals unable to undertake their own RAT or who might struggle to lodge their test results, general practices can do a supervised RAT test.
+For individuals unable to undertake their own RAT or who might struggle to lodge their test results, general practices can do a supervised RAT test (there may be a cost for this - please check with your GP first).

 Testing for international travel is not funded.
 It is available for a fee from some general practices, private providers, and urgent doctors.
 Check with your airline on timing.